amrane99/LaTeXCompiler/README.md

 The LatexCompiler can be used for just compiling a .tex file or it can be embedded in a system that generates .tex files to compile it after the creation process.

 ### Conventional use from Terminal
 To compile a .tex file it is very important to understand, that the auxiliary files are generated where the *python command* is executed from, for instance the location from where the *LaTeX and BibTeX engines commands* are launched.
 This means, LaTeX searches for the files like pictures or other .tex files that are included/referenced in a .tex file in the directory where the LaTeX command is launched, not the directory where the .tex file itself is located.
 In such cases, LaTeX will throw errors like `file not found`, for reference see [this post](https://tex.stackexchange.com/questions/95617/includegraphics-file-not-found-even-when-in-same-directory).
-So before using this method, it is important to navigate to the directory where the .tex file lives that needs to be compiled:
+So before using this method, it is important to navigate to the directory where the .tex file lives that needs to be compiled or provide the full path to the file:
 ```bash
           ~ $ source ~/.bashrc
           ~ $ source activate <your_anaconda_env>